-Eric Koch is in his fourth year as an assistant men's lacrosse coach at Washington and Lee, serving as the team's defensive coordinator.
+Eric Koch is in his fifth year as an assistant men's lacrosse coach at Washington and Lee, serving as the team's defensive coordinator and assistant head coach.

-Across his first three seasons, Koch has helped W&L achieve one ODAC tournament title and one ODAC regular season title.
+Across his first four seasons, Koch has helped W&L achieve one ODAC tournament title and two ODAC regular season titles.
+He has helped mentor 10 defensive players to All-ODAC laurels, while five have achieved All-America status.

 In Koch's first season, the Generals finished 12-7 overall and advanced to the ODAC Tournament Semifinals by finishing the season ranked 20th in Division III in scoring defense with an average of 6.95 goals allowed per contest.